EjahDil/qa_technical_challenge/README.md

 - Visual (UI) Testing: Comparing three interfaces by evaluating the Figma design (expected interface) against the developer's implementation.

-- Exploratory Analysis on the User Profile Creation web form found at https://playwright-lab.web.app/, which resulted in a detailed test and bug report.
+- Exploratory Analysis on the User Profile Creation web form found at https://playwright-lab.web.app/, which resulted in a detailed test and bug reports.

 - Playwright Test Automation using the test cases designed during Exploratory testing.